 No more lists.
 No more downloads in exchange for contact details.
 Goodbye B2B email marketing.
 This is huge.

 For example, I work in the UK’s IT industry quite a lot.
 The IT channel is fundamentally built on email shots.
 Many B2B industries are.
 For all its faults, it still offers compelling ROI and for a lot of smaller companies, is the only type of marketing they think they can afford (more on that later).

 To any of you thinking this legislation sounds unrealistically harsh and B2B email marketing will probably be fine, it’s also worth considering the affect ePR will have on cookies.

-In March this year, an independent advisor to the EU’s highest court, Advocate General Szpunar, issued an opinion on cookies and basically said that a pre-ticked cookie consent box did not fulfil the conditions for valid consent as the consent was neither active nor freely-given.
+In March this year, an independent advisor to the EU’s highest court, Advocate General Szpunar, issued an opinion on cookies and basically said that a pre-ticked cookie consent box did not fulfill the conditions for valid consent as the consent was neither active nor freely-given.